DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/configure-design-settings/enable-the-right-to-left-layout.md

 ---
 # Enable the Right-To-Left Layout

-The report and most of the report controls provide the **Right To Left** property.
+The report and most of the report controls provide the **Right to Left** and **Right to Left Layout** property.

 ![](../../../images/eurd-web-right-to-left-yes-property.png)

+## Right to Left

-This property specifies content layout within a control (for most controls, this property affects the direction of their text, and for the [Check Box](../use-report-elements/use-basic-report-controls/check-box.md), this property also affects the check box position within the control).
+The  property specifies content layout within a control (for most controls, this property affects the direction of their text, and for the [Check Box](../use-report-elements/use-basic-report-controls/check-box.md), this property also affects the check box position within the control).

-* **Left-To-Right**
+* **Disabled**

     ![](../../../images/eurd-web-right-to-left-no.png)

-* **Right-To-Left**
+* **Enabled**

     ![](../../../images/eurd-web-right-to-left-yes.png)

-By default, all report controls have this property set to **Inherit**, so enabling it for a report will apply this setting to all its controls.
+Initially all report controls have this property set to **Inherit**, and when you enable it for a report, the setting is enabled for all report controls.

 The following controls support this feature: